endeavouros-team/sandbox/driver-tips.md

 lsmod | grep -Pw 'r8168|r8169'
 ```

-If your machine has problems with the Ethernet connection, blacklist r8169 instead r8168.<br>
+If your machine has problems with the Ethernet connection, blacklist either r8169 or r8168.<br>
 See file `/usr/lib/modprobe.d/r8168.conf`.

-Another simple way is to
+Another simple action is to
-- reinstall r8168<br>
+- reinstall package r8168<br>
   or
-- uninstall r8168
+- uninstall package r8168